Famciclovir (Famvir) is an antiviral drug prescribed to treat shingles, outbreaks of genital herpes and fever blisters or cold sores.

-Infections caused by the herpes simplex virus (HSV) including genital herpes (HSV-2) and cold sores (HSV-1) and those caused by herpes zoster (shingles) are incredibly common.
+Infections caused by the herpes simplex virus (HSV) including genital herpes (HSV-2) and cold sores (HSV-1) and those caused by herpes zoster (shingles) are very common.

-Famciclovir is prescribed at the first signs of a herpes or shingles flare-up to prevent the herpes virus from spreading.
+Famciclovir is prescribed at the first sign of a herpes or shingles flare-up to prevent the herpes virus from spreading.
 It also helps to speed up recovery and heal open sores and blisters.

 Although famciclovir is not a herpes cure, it can help to reduce pain, discomfort, and itching.

 The correct dosage will depend on the type of herpes virus and the severity of your symptoms.
-But you should take famciclovir as soon as symptoms occur because fast treatment helps to speed up the recovery process.
+But you should take famciclovir as soon as symptoms occur, as fast treatment helps to speed up the recovery process.